hyrumwhite/vvvjs/README.md

+# Note: This project is very much a Work in Progress

 # VVV.js

 VVV.js is Virtually Vanilla Javascript.
 Its a collection of libraries to smooth out creating and querying elements.
 It's intended to be used as a zero build time tool to build simple and complex web pages and apps, but it is compatible with build tools.